mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 The decentralized and autonomous LPWAN can be built on any permissionless blockchain, such as Ethereum blockchain or DataHighway.com.

 All LPWAN devices and miners are connected to Supernodes that are hosted by global communitys.
-Based on this, the Anti-Collision Coordinator between LPWANs, Miner Health and Device Provisioning are introduced to answer the LPWAN deployment considerations mentioned in the previous chapter [see 2.1.3](#213-deployment-considerations).
+Based on this, the Multi-token mining between LPWANs, Miner Health and Device Provisioning are introduced to answer the LPWAN deployment considerations mentioned in the previous chapter [see 2.1.3](#213-deployment-considerations).
 Inter-chain Data Marketplace is designed to facilitate the data movement between different LPWAN and apps.
 Anyone can easily build this network for Metaverse and bridge offline world to online world by collecting the data from devices.

 ### 4.1 Blockchain Supernodes.

 There are various kinds of blockchain.
-Anyone can use cryptographic keys, anyone can be a node and join the network, and anyone can become a participant to service the network and seek a reward.
+Anyone can use cryptographic keys, anyone can be a node and join the network, and anyone can become a participant to service the network and seek a validation like Ethereum and DataHighway.com.
 Participants can walk away from being a node, return if and when they feel like it and get a full account of all network activity since they left.
+This is a true decentralization.

-In a permissionless blockchain, anyone can read the chain, anyone can make legitimate changes and anyone can write a new block into the chain as long as they follow the rules.
+In a permissionless blockchain like DataHighway.com, anyone can read the chain, anyone can make legitimate changes and anyone can write a new block into the chain as long as they follow the rules.
 Decisions on a permissionless blockchain are made by the network participants.
 The protocol is based on a consensus protocol.
 The